Continuous-time discrete-space models for animal movement: Time-varying behavior and shrinkage estimation

-In this section we describe how covariate effects can be allowed to vary over time using a varying-coefficient model, and how variable selection can be accomplished through shrinkage estimation.
+In this section we describe how covariate effects can be allowed to vary over time using a varying-coefficient model and how variable selection can be accomplished through regularization.

-\subsection{Changing Behavior Over Time}
+\subsection{Changing behavior over time}

 Animal behavior and response to drivers of movement can change significantly over time.
-These changes can be driven by external factors such as changing seasons \citep[e.g.,][]{Grovenburg2009} or predator/prey interactions \citep[e.g.,][]{Lima2002}, or by internal factors such as internal energy levels \citep[e.g.,][]{Nathan2008}.
-The most common approach to modeling time-varying behavior in animal movement is state-space modeling, typically within a Bayesian framework \citep[e.g.,][]{Morales2004,Jonsen2005,Getz2008,Nathan2008,Forester2009,Gurarie2009,Merrill2010}.
+These changes can be driven by external factors such as changing seasons [e.g., \citet{Grovenburg2009}] or predator/prey interactions [e.g., \citet{Lima2002}], or by internal factors such as internal energy levels [e.g., \citet{Nathan2008}].
+The most common approach to modeling time-varying behavior in animal movement is through state switching, typically within a Bayesian framework [e.g., \citet {Morales2004,Jonsen2005,Getz2008,Nathan2008,Forester2009,Gurarie2009,Merrill2010}].
 Often, the animal is assumed to exhibit a number of behavioral states, each characterized by a distinct pattern of movement or response to drivers of movement.
-The number of states can be either known and specified in advance by the researcher \citep[e.g.,][]{Morales2004,Jonsen2005} or allowed to be random \citep[e.g.,][]{Hanks2011PLoS,McClintock2012}.
+The number of states can be either known and specified in advance [e.g., \citet{Morales2004,Jonsen2005}] or allowed to be random [e.g., \citet{Hanks2011PLoS,McClintock2012}].

-State-space models are an intuitive approach to modeling changing behavior over time, but there are limits to the complexity that can be modeled using this approach.
+State-switching models are an intuitive approach to modeling changing behavior over time, but there are limits to the complexity that can be modeled using this approach.
 Allowing the number of states to be unknown and random requires a Bayesian approach with a changing parameter space.
-This is typically implemented using reversible-jump MCMC methods \citep[e.g.,][]{Green1995,McClintock2012,Hanks2011PLoS}, which are computationally expensive and can be difficult to tune.
-Our approach is to use a computationally efficient GLM (12) to analyze parameters related to drivers of animal movement.
-Instead of using the common state-space approach, we employ varying-coefficient models \citep[e.g.,][]{Hastie1993} to model time-varying behavior in animal movement.
+This is typically implemented using reversible-jump MCMC methods [e.g., \citet{Green1995,McClintock2012,Hanks2011PLoS}], which are computationally expensive and can be difficult to tune.
+Our approach is to use a computationally efficient GLM (\ref{equ6}) to analyze parameters related to drivers of animal movement.
+Instead of using the common state-space approach, we employ varying-coefficient models [e.g., \citet{Hastie1993}] to model time-varying behavior in animal movement.
+A similar approach to modeling time-varying behavior in animal movement was taken by \citet{Breed2012}.